Title: Director of Human Resources

 The Director of Human Resources should have discernable judgment and the ability to make sound business decisions.
 Proven management skills and the ability to work well both independently and as part of a team will be important.
 A positive attitude and the ability to inspire others and positively contribute to staff morale and engagement will be valued.

 A minimum of ten years of increasingly responsible human resources management experience is preferred, including four years as a supervisor.
 Employee relations experience and a working knowledge of all human resource activities and associated state and federal regulations (e.g. COBRA, Wage and Hour laws, Fair Labor Standards Act, Equal Employment regulations, OSHA, Workers’ Compensation, American with Disabilities Act, FMLA, CFRA, etc.) are essential and expected.
 Current knowledge of California labor laws is strongly preferred.
 Although experience in a human services or nonprofit institution would be beneficial, it is not required.
 Bilingual skills in Spanish/English will be highly valued.

-A Bachelor’s degree is required, preferably in a management-related area.
-SHRM certification is requred, California credential strongly preferred.
+A bachelor’s degree is required, preferably in a management-related area.
+SHRM certification is required, California credential strongly preferred.